Enigmatic-Smile/docs/home/README.md

 </div>

 ## Introduction
-Fidel is a card-linked API that lets developers create web and mobile applications for linking bank cards with reward services.
-Fidel API lets you connect your applications to credit and debit cards and monitor transactions in-store and online, chip & pin or contactless.
+Fidel API provides a developer-friendly, secure and reliable API for businesses to link payment cards with mobile and web applications.
+Through a single API, developers can securely access data from the three major card networks and build their applications on top of the powerful payments infrastructure.

 **When a consumer makes a purchase at a participating store with a linked card, Fidel API spots that transaction and sends it to your server in real-time through webhooks.** 💳⚡️